adrianHards/learning-frontend/README.md

 <br>
 <br>

-💜's are reserved for resources I've used and personally recommend <br>
+💜's are reserved for resources I've used and recommend <br>
 🍿 are for video resources <br>
 📖 are for reading resources <br>
 👩‍💻 are for programming resources